-This page explains how to perform a credential rotation in Google Kubernetes Engine.
+This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE) clusters.

-Google recommends that you use credential rotation regularly to reduce credential lifetime and further secure your GKE cluster.
-These are not automatically rotated.
+We recommend that you rotate your credentials regularly to reduce credential lifetime and further secure your GKE cluster.

 Before you begin

 Before you start, make sure you have performed the following tasks: